How Are CBD Oil, Cannabidiol, and Hemp Extract Used for Pets?

 Do you know the facts regarding the use of CBD oil for pets and hemp extract?

 CBD oil and hemp extract oil are high in cannabinoids.
 Scientists have discovered over 100 different cannabinoids in cannabis plants.
-Different cannabinoids interact with different receptors in the body producing a variety of different effects.
+Different cannabinoids interact with different receptors in the body, producing various effects.

 • Reduce anxiety